 Houston Commercial Property Management

-We focus exclusively on commercial real estate assets over 25,000 square feet, the largest segment of the office building market.
-Fortune 500 enterprises, the federal government, and wealthy commercial real estate investors comprise the majority of our clients.
+On the whole, we focus exclusively on commercial real estate assets over 25,000 square feet, the largest segment of the office building market.
+Moreover, the majority of our clients are Fortune 500 enterprises, the federal government, and wealthy commercial real estate investors.

 If you’re looking for a long-term property management partner to take care of building accounting, maintenance, leasing and entity management, count on CXRE: your ideal Houston office manager.